folke/lazy.nvim/README.md

   },

-  -- you can use the VeryLazy event for things that can -- load later and are not important for the initial UI { "stevearc/dressing.nvim", event = "VeryLazy" },
+  -- you can use the VeryLazy event for things that can -- load later and are not important for rendering the initial UI -- The event is triggered by Lazy, so it does exist :)
+  { "stevearc/dressing.nvim", event = "User VeryLazy" },

   {
     "cshuaimin/ssr.nvim",